-Please remember that everyone at IEP is here to help you.
-Speak to your instructor, Cara Wenig Mori, Michelle Alvarez or Jenny Vargas if you have a personal or academic problem so that we can try to resolve the situation before it affects your class performance or F-1 student status.
+Remember that everyone at IEP is here to help you.
+Speak to your instructor, Cara Wenig Mori, Michelle Alvarez or Amanda Yousuf-Little if you have a personal or academic problem so we can try to resolve the situation before it affects your class performance or F-1 student status.